Why Replace my Lawn with a Xeriscape Garden?

 - Spread a 2 inch layer of compost that is high in nitrogen over the area to be replaced.
 Moisten well.

-- Cover the area of turf that you wish to kill with overlapping cardboard (used boxes will work just fine) or newspaper (10 to 12 sheets thick).
+- Cover the area of lawn that you wish to kill with overlapping cardboard (used boxes will work just fine) or newspaper (10 to 12 sheets thick).
 Be sure to fully overlap in different directions and that no sunlight can get through, otherwise, the grass will find a way to survive!

 - Water the newspaper/cardboard.
 Be careful not to water too heavily, or the paper may start to tear.
 You just need it to be wet enough to stay in place and speed up the decomposition process.